xpicio/ampersand-sync-with-promise/README.md

-This is a forked from [ampersand-sync](https://github.com/AmpersandJS/ampersand-sync) to add the ability of using [promises](http://promisesaplus.com/).
+This is a forked from [ampersand-sync](https://github.com/AmpersandJS/ampersand-sync) to add the ability to use [JavaScript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise). [any-promise](https://github.com/kevinbeaty/any-promise) is used to allow the application to define/ swap out its [own promise implementation](https://github.com/kevinbeaty/any-promise#application-registration), such as bluebird.
+By default, `any-promise` will use `window.Promise`.
-A [bare bones Promises/A+ implementation](https://github.com/then/promise) is used.
-To support browsers pre IE9, please use the [es5-shim](https://github.com/es-shims/es5-shim).

 [![npm version](https://badge.fury.io/js/ampersand-sync-with-promise.svg)](https://badge.fury.io/js/ampersand-sync-with-promise)